omnibor/bomsh/docs/Bomtrace2.md

 - An exact line of "---"
 - List of pre-exec mode only programs
 - An exact line of "==="
-- List of programs that can be detached upon execve syscall
+- List of ignored programs (`strace` will detach when executed)

 Lines starting with `#` are ignored.
-An example watched programs file is in `bin/bomtrace_watched_programs`
+An example watched programs file is in `bin/bomtrace_watched_programs`.

+Some programs, such as `./configure`, do not process additional input source files.
+Adding those programs to the ignored programs list can result in performance benefits.